teknologi-umum/gitgram/README.md

 </kbd>

 # Gitgram

-Github notifications for Telegram
+GitHub notifications for Telegram

 ## Backstory

-Gitgram was created because our team at that time was working on a big project and we uses Telegram to discuss the project.
+Gitgram was created because our team at that time was working on a big project, and we use Telegram to discuss the project.
 We needed something to receive Github webhook notifications and send them to the Telegram group to ease our communication without having to check directly on Github.
 Therefore, a bot was created.

 ## Features